 Let’s cut to the chase.

 It’s almost one hundred percent certain your teenager has lied or will lie to you about something at some point during their teen years.
 A prerequisite for learning anything of value from this article is admitting that fact to yourself.
-It’s not without irony that the first important point we offer about teen lying is that you should not lie to yourself about it.
+And yes: it’s not without a sense of irony that the first important point we offer about teen lying is that you should not lie to yourself about it.

 Because teen lying happens.